nextgis/docs_ngweb/source/connections.rst

 Also you can add `Description and metadata <https://docs.nextgis.com/docs_ngweb/source/edit_resource.html#ngw-update-info-metada>`_.

-On the TMS connection tab you need to select the way to connect to the TMS server - custom or via NextGIS GeoServices (see :numref:`TMS_connection_type_en`).
+On the TMS connection tab you need to select the way to connect to the TMS server - custom or via NextGIS GeoServices (see :numref:`TMS_connection_type`).

 .. figure:: _static/TMS_connection_type_en_3.png
    :name: TMS_connection_type